 Develop a deep, practical understanding of how to strategically respond to the social and environmental issues impacting business competitiveness in the 21st century.

-The SGE intensive provides both first and second year residential MBA students a unique opportunity to develop a practical understanding of sustainability issues in the context of business, as well as how to deploy strategic business decision-making in the context of sustainability as a driver of business growth and innovation.
+The SGE immersion provides both first and second year residential MBA students a unique opportunity to develop a practical understanding of sustainability issues in the context of business, as well as how to deploy strategic business decision-making in the context of sustainability as a driver of business growth and innovation.
 As climate change, social and environmental justice, and environmental degradation threaten the foundations of economies around the world, sustainability literacy is fast becoming a critical must-have skill from the c-suite to the factory floor.

-The SGE intensive focuses on the development of the skills research has shown are the most important for managerial career success — critical thinking, problem-solving, collaboration, and creativity — by focusing on understanding and addressing the social and environmental business problems affecting all industries and functions.
+The SGE immersion focuses on the development of the skills research has shown are the most important for managerial career success — critical thinking, problem-solving, collaboration, and creativity — by focusing on understanding and addressing the social and environmental business problems affecting all industries and functions.

-The intensive includes a combination of experiential courses rooted in strategic management that are designed to help students develop and practice key leadership skills — Learn, Engage, Articulate, and Develop (LEAD) — in order to prepare them to influence others to achieve organizational success.
+The immersion includes a combination of experiential courses rooted in strategic management that are designed to help students develop and practice key leadership skills — Learn, Engage, Articulate, and Develop (LEAD) — in order to prepare them to influence others to achieve organizational success.
 Students put their coursework into action by working in multidisciplinary teams with graduate students from across Cornell on a client-facing project consisting of a strategic sustainability-related issue facing a real organization.